 Alatau: A hiking path from Almaty to Lake Issyk-Kul.
 This was once one of the top hiking trails in the Soviet Union, but at the moment this border post cannot be crossed by foreigners, or even locals.

-Kenbulun & Sartobe: New since 2017, both of these crossings near Tokmok are bilateral border crossings: only for locals.
+Kenbulun & Sartobe: New since 2017, both of these crossings near Tokmok were bilateral border crossings at first, but they seemed to have converted to international border crossings in 2022.
+Reports welcome.

 Sypatai Batyr (Chaldybar): Border crossing on the most direct road between Bishkek and Taraz, between the villages of Merke (KAZ) and Kara-Baltynin (KG).
 Bishkek – Tashkent buses cross here.
 Money exchange is available and a small cafe.
 Updates here.